A-theProgrammer/Latent-3D-GGaussian-Diffusion/README.md

   - **Decoder:** Reconstructs the point cloud from the quantized latent vectors.

 - **Training the VQ-VAE:**
-  - Uses mean squared error for reconstruction loss and a VQ-specific loss.
+  - Uses mean squared error for reconstruction loss along with a VQ-specific loss.
   - Typical training time is approximately **10–20 seconds per epoch on CPU** (faster on GPU).

 - **Diffusion Model Components:**
-  - A simple MLP that predicts the clean latent code from a noisy version.
+  - A simple MLP predicts the clean latent code from a noisy version.
   - Training time is similar to the VQ-VAE, with fast inference.

 - **Sampling and Visualization:**
-  - **Inference:**
+  - **Inference Details:**
     - Sampling latent vector: ~10–100ms (depending on GPU/CPU).
     - Decoding: ~10–20ms.
     - Rendering with Plotly: ~300–500ms (can be faster with Open3D).
-    - Total time from noise → full 3D point cloud + render: ~0.5–1.5 seconds.
+    - **Total time from noise → full 3D point cloud + render:** ~0.5–1.5 seconds.
   - Generates and displays a 3D point cloud in an interactive Plotly window.

 *For the complete code, please refer to the file(s) in the repository.
 Inline comments explain each step.*